 5) Use Internet Banking: to make sure you can access your money easily while you’re travelling set up internet banking services for all of your accounts and make sure that you can transfer money between them online.
 We have to phone N&P each time we want to set up a payment to a new account, which is a real pain when we’re travelling.
 Another important thing to remember is to memorise all your log-in details and passwords for your online accounts; we use the ‘Keeper’ app to encrypt and safely store all our passwords.

 6) Transfer your Earnings: we spent nine months living in Vietnam, where we earned money from teaching English to replenish our travel fund.
 Earning abroad can be tricky when it comes to transferring money back to your home country.
 We paid our earnings into a Vietnamese account each month, when it came time to leave we had to produce all of our payslips to prove where our money had come from and fill in numerous forms to transfer our money back to the UK; it was a major hassle and we lost around £300 in fees and exchange rates.
-Next time we work abroad we’ll try to avoid all the high charges by using a company like Baydonhill, which offers hassle-free international money exchanges and good exchange rates.

 7) Order Back-up Cards: losing your one and only cash-card while you’re in a foreign country could be a complete disaster.
 We each have our own debit and credit cards as back-up in case one of them gets lost or stolen.